janneyow/janneyow.github.io/assets/cv/rendercv_output/J-Anne_Yow_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Implemented an end-to-end pipeline for robot-assisted feeding, including bite sequencing, food acquisition with a spoon, and transferring food to the user.],[Developed a personalized assistive feeding system that adapts to user preferences and needs, leveraging language corrections to modify robot actions.],[Developed a goal-conditioned scooping policy to scoop a target amount of food while considering different food properties.],[Exploring the integration of foundation models in robotics for more adaptive and intelligent robots.],)
+    #v(design-highlights-top-margin);#highlights([Led the development of an end-to-end robot-assisted feeding system, including bite sequencing, adaptive food acquisition and safe bite transfer.],[Designed a personalized feeding pipeline that adapts to user preferences using verbal corrections, leveraging foundation models to interpret and respond to user feedback.],[Developed a goal-conditioned scooping policy using reinforcement learning to acquire targeted bite sizes across diverse food properties.],[Preparing the system for real-world deployment and user trials with elderly users to better understand user preferences and refine robot behavior for safe, effective assistive feeding.],)
   ],
 )